zkWildfire/PyShell/docs/motivation.md

 ```

 !!! warning
     PyShell's CMake module has not been released yet.
-You may also want to
-    consider making use of PyShell's sibling project, [PyMake](https://www.pymake.dev)!
-    PyMake is to CMake as PyShell is to shell scripts.

 Unlike the previous python script, the PyShell-based script is much more
 strongly typed.
 When writing the PyShell script, developers don't have to